MSt in Korean Studies

 This course aims to build on a basic knowledge of modern Korean and classical Chinese or modern Japanese.

-- to build your capability in using at least modern Korean for research purposes;
+- build on a basic knowledge of modern Korean and classical Chinese or modern Japanese and ensure that you become capable in using at least modern Korean for research purposes;

-- to acquaint you with many of the most important classical texts from Korean history, in modern Korean translation or the original Classical Chinese or Old or Middle Korean;
+- acquaint you with many of the most important classical texts from all periods of Korean history in modern Korean translation or the original classical Chinese, or to acquaint you with the major concerns and problems of contemporary Korean linguistics and provide training to competency in Old or Middle Korean;

-- to enable you to understand and use a range of classical references and historiographical and linguistic research methods for the treatment of primary sources; and
+- enable you to understand and use a range of classical references and historiographical research methods for the treatment of pre-modern primary sources, or to acquaint you with a range of linguistic theories and methodologies that will enable you to begin independent linguistic research in Korean; and

-- to allow you to engage in specialised study from a wide range of options and exercise your new skills.
+- allow more specialised study from a wide range of possible options and thereby exercise your new skills.

 You should expect to attend up to ten hours per week of tutorials and should expect to spend an additional thirty to forty hours a week, perhaps more, during each full term for preparation.
 In addition, you should expect to be set a considerable amount of work during the vacations.